mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 * **<span style="color: #ffa10f;">orange</span>**: translation has warnings.
 * **<span style="color: #f36;">red</span>**: translation has errors.

-When a string is selected in the sidebar, a small icon with 4 arrows is displayed near the checkbox: this can be used to show strings that surround the selected string in the [resource](glossary.md#resource), bypassing the current filter.
+When a string is selected in the sidebar, a small icon with four arrows is displayed near the checkbox: this can be used to show strings that surround the selected string in the [resource](glossary.md#resource), bypassing the current filter.
 This is often helpful to provide more context for the localization, especially when translating missing strings.

 ![Button to show sibling strings in sidebar](../../assets/images/pontoon/ui/sidebar_expand.png "Screenshot of the button to show sibling strings in sidebar")